Danyang Yonghong Marine Rubber Co., Ltd.

 · Require stronger handling equipment

-Because of this, armored hoses are usually installed only in high-risk sections, while common hoses are used elsewhere in the pipeline system.
+Because of this, armored hose is usually installed only in high-risk sections, while common hoses are used elsewhere in the pipeline system.

 Armored hoses typically cost more due to: